revaldianggara/revaldianggara/README.md

 🌱 currently learning stuff about data.

-🚀 eager to explore more about data.
-Loves working with data, analyze and make the raw information to the data that can produce more things.
+🚀 Loves working with data, analyze and make the raw information to the data that can produce more things.

 <!--
 ---